Polymorphic Coverage Types: Implementation and Evaluation

 } Notice that this type is remarkably similar to a normal refinement type: {

 } albeit with the return type marked as a coverage type to capture our desired must-property.

 The first group of columns in \autoref{tab:evaluation} describes the salient features of our benchmarks.
-Each benchmark exhibits non-trivial control-flow, containing anywhere from 2 to 6 nested branches; the majority of our benchmarks are also recursive (column Recursive).
-The number of local (i.e., let-bound) variables (column \#LocalVars) is a proxy for path lengths that must be encoded within the types inferred by our type-checker; column \#MP indicates the number of method predicates found in the benchmark's type specification.
+Each benchmark exhibits non-trivial control-flow, containing anywhere from 1 to 6 nested branches; the majority of our benchmarks are also recursive (column Rec).
+The number of local (i.e., let-bound) variables (column \#LVars) is a proxy for path lengths that must be encoded within the types inferred by our type-checker; column \#UP indicates the number of uninterpreted predicates found in the benchmark's type specification.

 The second group of columns presents type checking results.
-Column \#Query indicates the number of SMT queries that are triggered during type checking.
-Column \#$(\forall,\exists)$ indicates the maximum number of universal and existential quantifiers in these queries, respectively.
-The $\exists$ column is a direct reflection of control-flow (path) complexity --- complex generators with deeply nested match-expressions like \textsf{RedBlackTree} result in queries with over 50 existential quantifiers.
-These numbers broadly track with the values in columns \#Branch and \#LocalVar.
-Despite the complexity of some of these queries, as evidenced by the number of their quantifiers, overall verification time (average verification time per query, resp.), reported in the last column, is quite reasonable, with times ranging from .35 to 12.20 seconds, with more than half of the benchmarks finishing in less than a second.
+The column \#Query indicates the number of SMT queries that are triggered during type checking.
+The column \#$(\forall,\exists)$ indicates the maximum number of universal and existential quantifiers in these queries, respectively.
+The $\exists$ column is a direct reflection of control-flow (path) complexity --- complex generators with deeply nested match-expressions like \textsf{RedBlackTree} result in queries with over 20 existential quantifiers.
+These numbers broadly track with the values in columns \#Branch and \#LVar.
+Despite the complexity of some of these queries, as evidenced by the number of their quantifiers, overall verification time (average verification time per query, resp.), reported in the last column, is quite reasonable, \cbnewadding{ with times ranging from 6.58 to 83.28 milliseconds, i.e., all benchmarks finishing in less than 0.1 second.}